oddbird/sliiides/content/hints/camosun.md

   alt: Braille keyboard and headphones
   script: |
     - or screen readers
-    - which first render to a screen, and then
+    - which render then read a screen
-    - _read that screen_ (a combination)
-    - Where things are on the page can still be essential information
-    - (this slide also shows someone using a braille keyboard)
+    - (this also shows a braille keyboard)
-    - (a different way of interacting)

 # <!--
 # .##.......####.##.....##.####.########..######.